bryandolezal/XS-To-XML/README.md

 # XS-To-XML
-An XS script to XML converter to turn an XS script into a trigger.
+An XS script to XML converter to turn an XS script into trigger XML for Age of Mythology Retold.

 I open a VS Code workspace to .\Age of Mythology Retold\<user ID>\trigger My trigger folder root looks like: